 Black lentils, also known as beluga lentils, are eye-catching black lentils that resembles beluga caviar.
 They have a deep, earthy flavor, firm texture and are the most nutritious out of all the types of lentils.

 Black lentils make a great side dish to pair with fish or chicken.
 You have to try this Black Lentil Salad with Chickpeas and Mint Lemon Dressing.
-Toss in some cooked couscous to complete this vegetarian meal.
+Toss in some cooked couscous to complete this meatless meal.